cloudogu/kubectl-ces-plugin/docs/development/development_en.md

 Anyhow, this plug-in will most likely deal with a large enough bandwidth of use cases for this plugin to enhance this command structure.
 To provide a matching narrative for different use cases the structure adds a GROUP command:
 > kubectl ces GROUP VERB NOUN --ADJECTIVE

-This enables to keep an easily understandable command structure and enables use cases like these (some may not be implemented yet):
+This still keeps the command structure easily understandable and enables use cases like these (some may not be implemented yet):

 ```
 kubectl ces dogu-config edit redmine